 External Evidence Test

 This second test works by determining whether historical data outside of the document in question confirms or contradicts the internal core message of the document.

 Historical data that is considered external to the document can come in the form of historical writings or physical artifacts.

-For instance, an ancient author may have quoted a passage from Caesar's Gallic Wars into one of his works or made a reference to the occurrence of the war.
-And, finding physical artifacts such as weapons, military armor, or human bones in a location where a battle was said to have taken place according to the manuscripts would also support the ancient writings, and, therefore, bolster the reliability of the historical document.
+For instance, an ancient author may have quoted a passage from Caesar's Gallic Wars into one of his works or made a reference to the occurrence of the wars.
+Moreover, finding physical artifacts such as weapons, military armor, or human bones in a location where a battle was said to have taken place – according to the manuscripts – would also support the ancient writings, and, therefore, bolster the reliability of the historical document.